 What we do

 We have been online for over 10 years.
 Three months ago we migrated our ugly old site to WordPress while keeping the old style, formatting, etc. We now want to update the look, navigation and user experience extensively.
 The business is an online service provider for professional editing.
-We have approximately 30 editors working around the world for clients who hire us online.
-We have an internal database which accepts and assigns samples and orders; provides automated, scheduled email campaigns; allows administrators to keep notes/tickets and complete communication info on every client;
+We have editors working 24/7 around the world for clients who hire us online.
+We have an administrative backend CRM system which accepts and assigns samples and orders; provides automated, scheduled email campaigns; allows administrators to keep notes/tickets and complete communication info on every client; creates reports and tracks business activity overall.

+Our current websites

 We have 300 pages and 276 posts.
-We have a database which can auto-fill and auto-create different pages.
+Many pages have content auto-filled and auto-created from the CRM, i.e. client statistics, client reviews, client interviews (both text and images).
 We would like to organize this and create an additional website which will simply provide promotional pages for our clients who are authors with published books.

 We also have 5 more additional sites which need updating/attention/love.

+We have an outline/plan for additional websites in the same industry.

 What I need

+An independent thinker who self-manages and directs their tasks with little feedback and micromanagement.

+A person willing and able to OFFER solutions and suggestions without being asked.

+Someone capable of communicating clearly.

+Strong ability to create structured plans and meet self-imposed deadlines.

+A self-motivated individual who would like to be part of our long-term growth with the opportunity to participate in developing our next chapter of growth and beyond.

-Someone knowledgeable in creating sites for monetization. – loading speed, CTA, landing pages, UX, SEO, meta tags, Yoast, etc.
+Someone knowledgeable in creating sites for monetization.
+Focus on loading speed, CTA, landing pages, UX, meta tags, Yoast SEO, etc.

-Strong knowledge of current plug-ins/tools within WP
+Strong knowledge of current plug-ins/tools within WP.
+What do we truly need.
+What is the limit of plugins for function and security?

 Monthly updates, security tasks, and tests conducted to prevent loss, ensure proper functioning, and deter attacks from hackers.